Simultaneous large deviations for the shape of Young diagrams associated with random words: Proof of Theorem 1.1 and Theorem 1.2

-($\mu_0$ will be explicitly found below, however, its existence and uniqueness also follows from Theorem 1.3 in Chapter 1 of \cite{SF}.
-Moreover, in view of Theorem 2.5 in Chapter IV of \cite{SF}, $\mu_0$ is absolutely continuous with continuous density $\rho_0$).
+(the existence and uniqueness of $\mu_0$ follows from Theorem~1.3 of Chapter~1 of \cite{SF}.
+Moreover, in view of Theorem~2.5 of Chapter IV of \cite{SF}, $\mu_0$ is absolutely continuous with continuous density $\rho_0$, while from Theorem~1.10 and Theorem~1.11 of Chapter IV in \cite{SF}, its support is a finite interval).
+Let us now proceed to explicitly find $\rho_0$.
+To do so, consider the Lagrange function